 TO APPLY FOR A BERKELEY FILM FOUNDATION GRANT

 Applicants will be required to submit the following items:

 Grant Applications: Only the online application will be accepted, do not submit hand written applications.
 (Application, resume and budget MUST be in PDF Format)

-Please attach your project budget for consideration.
-If applying for a distribution grant, please provide a detailed distribution budget and include the total production cost.
+Budget: Please attach your project budget for consideration.
+If applying for a distribution grant, please provide a detailed distribution budget and the total production cost.

-Animation, Narratives, Short & Long Form Documentaries: Provide a maximum 10 minute clip as a VIMEO LINK to your project.
+For Animation, Narratives, Short & Long Form Documentaries: Provide a maximum 10 minute clip as a VIMEO LINK to your project.
 If a password is needed, use: BFF.
 (For Animation or Narratives – provide a PDF storyboard and up to 20 pages of script as a PDF.)

 Grants will be approved by the Berkeley FILM Foundation Board of Directors acting upon the recommendations of the Grant Review Panel.
-The Grant Review Panel is comprised of six industry media professionals distinguished in their respective artistic fields including one Civic Arts Commissioner.
+The Grant Review Panel is comprised of six industry media professionals distinguished in their respective artistic fields.